top of page

 · Space

-The tone of games being generally silly or childlike, or narrow and simplistic, does not disqualify society from being a game.
-There are also exceptions to those standards: gladiator battles, jousting, and Russian roulette, to name three.
 Culture is also replete with examples of representations of games as brutal and complex: the shows Squid Game and Hunger Games are examples, along with Saw’s iconic “I want to play a game,” and classics like Richard Connell’s Most Dangerous Game.
-For the robots in Westworld, all of their society literally is a game for rich humans which they are made to believe is “real,” – as they are beaten, raped, and killed.
-IN the show, Cersie states “When you play the Game of Thrones you win or you die.”
-In Succession, the brutal patriarch / CEO states “It’s all a Game,” in S1.E7, and in Better Call Saul (Breaking Bad spin-off) the characters talk about who is and is not “in the game” (and thus who is often ‘fair game’ to be killed.)
+For the robots in Westworld, all of their society is a game for rich humans, which they are made to believe is real (or not a game in the way it is for the humans), as they are beaten, raped, and killed.
+Cersei Lannister states blithely, “When you play the Game of Thrones you win or you die.”
+In Succession, the brutal patriarch / CEO states, “It’s all a Game,” in S1.E7, and in Better Call Saul (Breaking Bad spin-off) Mike and Nacho discuss who is and is not “in the game” (and thus who is often ‘fair game’ to be killed).
 The proliferation of game-allusions in media may show a growing awareness of society as deeply (and darkly) game-like.

-In Philip K Dick’s book “Game Players of Titan,” a superior alien race forces the last surviving humans to play a game called “Bluff.”
+In Philip K Dick’s Game Players of Titan, a superior alien race forces the last surviving humans to play a game called “Bluff.”
 Winners gain properties and hope to renew their chances to procreate and repopulate the earth.
 Later in the book, the characters learn of a higher level of secret gameplay, where autonomy, sanity, and the survival of the human race is on the table.
 To the aliens of Titan, gameplay with earth could be as trivial as a game of monopoly between friends here in our world.
 It makes no difference to them, to their perspective, that the game encompasses the entire world for humans, conditioning all their decisions, values, and the way their life plays out.
-It’s a useful exercise (by no means a hypothesis) to imagine something similar in our case – once there was a non-gamified society, but aliens, for whatever reason, took some members of society, incepted the rules of the game into their brains, and provided the means to cajole the rest of society into play.
-When the original alien abductees died off, the game then would live on, the aliens watching (like Liebnitz’ view of humans as God’s playthings).
-We would be in a similar-positions as the Game Players of Titan, where the world is at stake regardless of how it seems to an outside observer.
+It’s a useful exercise (by no means a hypothesis) to imagine something similar in our case – once there was a non-gamified society, but aliens or a higher intelligence, for whatever reason, took some members of society, incepted the rules of the game into their brains, and provided the means to cajole the rest of society into play.
+When the original alien abductees died off, the game then would live on, the aliens watching (like Leibniz’s view of humans as God’s playthings).
+We would be in a similar positions as the game players of Titan, where the world is at stake regardless of how it seems to an outside observer.

 In our case, it doesn’t matter that no one, at any point, said “start!” or “let the games begin!”
 A group of people can casually start kicking a ball or round object around, select two goals, and just organically start playing a game.
 Maybe a few others join in, and eventually the original two leave.
 The game continues.
 Rules are added, altered, or removed.
 Years pass.
 Now the ball is kicked through hoops, on certain squares, words are shouted as it lands, tokens are collected.
 The activity has rules, rewards, objectives, players, penalties, strategies to win, and a space in which it is played.
 At no point does it stop being a game.

 If the players were forced to play in it, where refusal to play was exile into a harsh wilderness, the only logical option would be to try and get enough points to be able to exit the room.
-Some people have been in this room so long, kicking the ball around, collecting points - they have kids and families.
+Some people have been in this room so long, kicking the ball around, collecting points that they have kids and families.
 Their kids are born into the game, grow up playing the game and think it is all there is.
 Some of the older players tell them: the game has always been here, it's always been played this way.
 Others say, “It’s a good game, you're virtuous for playing.”
 Still others are never told they’re playing a game.
 It's just normal life to them.
 They don’t recognize that there are other ways their social reality could be organized, other ways that resources could be produced and distributed.
+They don’t realize they’re being forced to play a game, or that the rules are arbitrary and likely written and rewritten against their interests—because they don’t realize they are playing a game, period.
+They just believe they are kicking a ball through hoops and shouting out words because “that’s just what you do.
+That’s how things have always been.
+That’s what my parents did.
+That’s what god wants.”

 [3]A final note about players, though this point may be inane, as briefly mentioned, they required intentionality.
 They need to be capable of forming goals.
 There’s a sense in which bots can do this, motion detectors, mosquitoes.
 Whether or not the money game as we play it is uniquely human, and whether to be a player requires a more complex, reflective consciousness and can form goals of which we are aware and can evaluate, is a further discussion I won’t take up here.